Your area Not set — showing everywhere

 1

-Is the New London Bicycle & Pedestrian Advisory Committee drifting from its core purpose?
-During the May 21 meeting, internal friction emerged over whether the committee is prioritizing park beautification over actual transit infrastructure. 🧵 #MeetingWatch #NewLondonNH
+Is the New London Bicycle & Pedestrian Advisory Committee drifting away from its core purpose?
+At the May 21 meeting, a significant internal debate broke out regarding the committee's current direction. 🧵 #MeetingWatch #NewLondonNH

 2